Understanding Blueprints

 Cross sections and details:

 Overhead views or floor plan views of the structure provide detailed information about wall lengths and room dimensions to do not fully provide enough information for successful construction of the home.
-Therefore in most cases, a cross section of the home is included in a set of house plans.
-A cross section of a home is drawing of the completed home as if it were sliced in half.
-This part of a home plan provides the builder with an even better understanding the relativity of floor heights, rafter lengths among other structural elements of the home.
+Therefore in most cases, a cross-section of the home is included in a set of house plans.
+A cross-section of a home is a drawing of the completed home as if it were sliced in half.
+This part of a home plan provides the builder with an even better understanding of the relativity of floor heights, and rafter lengths among other structural elements of the home.

 Plot Plan:

-A plot plans are comprehensive drawings of the site location or lot on which a new home is to be built.
-Plot Plans are drawn to determine the placement of the home on the chosen building lot in reference to the property boundaries, topography and house layout.
+A plot plan are comprehensive drawing of the site location or lot on which a new home is to be built.
+Plot Plans are drawn to determine the placement of the home on the chosen building lot in reference to the property boundaries, topography, and house layout.
 Plot dimensions are normally recorded by a surveyor, and are used to determine the exact location and positioning of the selected home in relationship to the chosen lot.
-Plot plans will typically include the location of utility services, set back requirements, easements; locations drive ways and walk ways.
-In some cases a topographical map may be included that will supply the architect or builder with critical data on the slope and terrain of the lot he or she is design a home for.
+Plot plans will typically include the location of utility services, setback requirements, easements; locations ways, and walkways.
+In some cases, a topographical map may be included that will supply the architect or builder with critical data on the slope and terrain of the lot he or she is designing a home.

 Since plot plans are prepared based on the exact size and dimensions of the house to be built and how it will fit into a selected lot location they are not normally included in the purchase of stock floor plans, however, plot plans can be drawn by a local professional draftsman, architect or engineer once a lot is chosen.